Can a Town Mayor Be Sued?

 a citizen who suffers damages as a result of flagrant abuse of public power aimed at him has the right to an award of damages in a civil action in tort.

 I do not need to resolve whether these are separate torts.
 If there are two separate torts, the elements of each are similar enough that the distinction does not matter for purposes of this motion.

 Abuse of Power, politicians

 A seminal case involving abuse of power was the Roncarelli v.
 Duplessis, S.C.R.
 121, which involved a constitutional decision by the Supreme Court of Canada.
-In the Roncarelli case, the Supreme Court determined that Maurice Duplessis, who was the Premier of Quebec, misused the power as Premier of Quebec to revoke a liquor licence without good faith and for inappropriate reasons, being the freedom of religion beliefs and stance of the liquor license holder.
+In the Roncarelli case, the Supreme Court determined that Maurice Duplessis, who was the Premier of Quebec, misused the power as Premier of Quebec to revoke a liquor license without good faith and for inappropriate reasons, being the freedom of religion beliefs and stance of the liquor license holder.
 The facts in Roncarelli can be summed up simply as a malicious effort by Duplessis to use the power of Premier to abuse Roncarelli in retaliation for financial support (bail money) that Roncarelli was providing to members of the Jehovah's Witness that were protesting against Catholicism.

-Persons in high power positions may cause considerable harm to both the person directly abused by such power as well as to the image and reputation of the institution in which the person wielding such power.
-Accordingly, persons with such power should be careful to remain impartial and refrain from conduct that is improperly motivated such as engaging in a personal vendetta or misusing a position as a means to gain personal advantages.
+Those persons who hold high positions of power may cause considerable harm to a person victimized by abuse of such power in addition to considerable harm to the image and reputation of the institution in which the person wields such power.
+Accordingly, persons who hold such power should be diligent to retain impartiality and to avoid improperly motivated conduct such as using the power held by position of public office to engage in a personal vendetta by misusing the power of position as a means to cause unjust harm.